 While it takes much longer, you can drive north of Athens to Igoumenitsa and take the ferry to get to Corfu.
 The roads on the mainland are easy to navigate and are in generally good condition.
 Plus, being in control of navigation allows you to stop and sightsee wherever you please.
 Without stopping and traffic, the total drive should take around 5 hours.

 After exiting the city center of Athens, take A8 autostrada (a toll road) until you merge onto A5 autostrada via the exit to Ionia.
 You'll head north for four hours on this autostrada until you take the exit toward Igoumenitsa/Preveza on A2 autostrada.
 Follow that to E92 toward Igoumenitsa-Zakinthos and you'll arrive at the ferry within 20 to 25 minutes.
+Although it's only about 2 hours from Athens, you might want to consider stoping in the city of Delphi.

 You can take one of the ferries operated by Corfu Ferries, which runs every three hours and gets you to Corfu in 1 hour and 45 minutes.
 Keep in mind that ferries only operate for travelers Tuesdays through Fridays.
 You can email the company to book in advance.